How Much Financial Assistance is Available?

 The chart following demonstrates grant and scholarship allocations by income for first year students receiving any form of federally-funded Title IV aid, which includes Federal PLUS loans.

 |Income 110k +||2.5%||$0|

 The graph above displays undergrads who are obtaining Title IV aid which is federal assistance from the government in the form of grants, loans, and work-study.
 Learn more.

 Scholarships & Grants for All Undergraduate Students Is $4,735

-Of the 7,983 undergrads at Community College of Aurora about 29.0% (2,335 total) receive some sort of grant aid.
-The standard amount given was $4,735.
+29.0% of the 7,983 undergraduate students at Community College of Aurora are given some type of grant aid.
+A total of approximately 2,335 students benefiting from about $4,735 per person.
 The majority in the form of Pell Grants.

 Community College of Aurora Financial Aid Information